Find Grad Schools

 Geographic Diversity

-Students from other countries are interested in Allied Health, too.
+Americans aren’t the only ones with an interest in Allied Health.
 About 0.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • Saudi Arabia